Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     </tr>
 </table>

-MPEG DASH roles are defined in urn:mpeg:dash:role:2011 [[!MPEGDASH]].
+MPEG-DASH roles are defined in urn:mpeg:dash:role:2011 [[!MPEGDASH]].
 Additionally, another example for explicitly signalling roles could be DVB DASH [[!DVB-DASH]].
-One could use schemeiduri@value and role as defined there. e.g.    `kind.schemeIdUri="urn:tva:metadata:cs:AudioPurposeCS:2007@1" kind.value="Alternate"`.
+One could use schemeiduri@value and role as defined there. e.g.,    `kind.schemeIdUri="urn:tva:metadata:cs:AudioPurposeCS:2007@1" kind.value="Alternate"`.

 ## Requirements for Timed Metadata Tracks ## {#timed_metadata}

  This section discusses the specific formatting requirements
- for [=CMAF Ingest=] of timed metadata.
+ for [=CMAF ingest=] of timed metadata.
 Examples of
  timed metadata are opportunities for splice points and program information
  signalled by SCTE-35 markers.
 Such event signalling
  is different from regular audio/video information because of its sparse nature.
  In this case, the signalling data usually does not
  happen continuously, and the intervals may be hard to predict.

  Other examples of timed metadata are ID3 tags
  [[!ID3v2]], SCTE-35 markers [[!SCTE35]] and DASHEventMessageBoxes
- defined in section 5.10.3.3 of [[!MPEGDASH]].
+ defined in Section 5.10.3.3 of [[!MPEGDASH]].

- Table 4 provides some example urn schemes to be signalled Table 5 illustrates an example of a SCTE-35 marker stored
+ Table 4 provides some example urn schemes to be signalled.
+ Table 5 illustrates an example of a SCTE-35 marker stored
  in a DASHEventMessageBox, that is in turn stored as a metadata sample in a metadata track.

  The presented approach enables ingest of
- timed metadata from different sources, because data are not interleaved with the media.
+ timed metadata from different sources, because data is not interleaved with the media.

  By using CMAF timed metadata tack, the same track